s-verma/ltodo/README.md

 todo_file is the file which program reads. todo_file is optional, if not supplied program reads from ~/.todo.list

+(remember to make ltodo.py executable before running it on command line.)

 DEPENDENCIES:
 1. Python